John Kirkpatrick >

 The implication here, of course, is that the existence of a landed gentry and a noble class have no justification in Scripture and should be overthrown.
 Ball was executed in 1381 for his efforts in behalf of English working people, and he has since become something of a folk hero.
 Victorian poet and artist William Morris wrote a story called “The Dream of John Ball” that used Ball as a focal point for Morris’s own intense socialism.

-Mark Olson sag John Ball in 2007 on Migrating Bird: The Songs of Lal Waterson.
+Mark Olson sang John Ball in 2007 on Migrating Bird: The Songs of Lal Waterson.

 Grace Notes (Maggie Boyle, Lynda Hardcastle, and Helen Hockenhull) sang John Ball in 2001 on their Fellside CD Anchored to the Time.
-Lynda Hardcastle commented in their liner notes:
+Lynda Hardcastle noted:

 I found this Sydney Carter song in a children’s music book (Tinderbox, A&C Black) during a concerted effort to find something more up-tempo.
 John Ball was a priest and one of the leaders in the Peasant’s Revolt in the 14th century.
 He preached common property, equality and the extermination of the nobility(!).
 All men, he said, originated from Adam and Eve.
 He is quoted as saying “When Adam delf and Eve span, who was then the gentleman?”
 John Ball was imprisoned, excommunicated and finally hanged in 1381.
 Sydney Carter has written a number of rousing songs and when we tested this at our local folk club (The Famous Bacca Pipes in Keighley) the great chorus singers there certainly raised the rafters.